Keionthebeat/Terraform-CICD-Pipeline/README.md

 ## Cleanup
 To destroy the resources created by Terraform, run the following command:
-~terraform destroy
+- terraform destroy

 ## Pushing Code to GitHub
 To push all of the code to GitHub, follow these steps:

-- Initialize a Git Repository: If you haven't already, initialize a Git repository in your project directory. git init
+- Initialize a Git Repository: If you haven't already, initialize a Git repository in your project directory.
+`git init`

-- Add Remote Repository: Add your GitHub repository as a remote. git remote add origin https://github.com/your-github-username/your-repo-name.git
+- Add Remote Repository: Add your GitHub repository as a remote.
+`git remote add origin https://github.com/your-github-username/your-repo-name.git` (Make sure you replace with your own github and reposotory)

-- Add Files: Add all the files to the staging area. git add .
+- Add Files: Add all the files to the staging area.
+`git add .`

-- Commit Changes: Commit the changes with a message. git commit -m "Initial commit"
+- Commit Changes: Commit the changes with a message.
+`git commit -m "Initial commit"`

-- Push to GitHub: Push the changes to the remote repository. git push -u origin main
+- Push to GitHub: Push the changes to the remote repository.
+`git push`